What is a Criminal Record in Alabama?

 Criminal records, also known as a rap sheet, are official documents and information on offenses for which a person was arrested, prosecuted, charged, entered a plea, convicted or sentenced.
 It also contains information on offenses for which a person was acquitted or discharged.
-Alabama Law Enforcement Agency (ALEA) and departments of criminal justice are generally the custodians of criminal records in Alabama State.
+Alabama Law Enforcement Agency (ALEA) and criminal justice departments are generally the custodians of criminal records in Alabama State.
 Information contained in a criminal record could be minor, such as the name of the offender or more detailed, with information on documents filed in court by the prosecution and the defense.

 Information contained in an Alabama criminal court record may differ from one county to the other within the same state.
 However, criminal records may contain

 - First, middle, and last name of the offender